kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Probability.md

 ![PDF of Gaussian distribution image from wikipedia](./img/pdf.png)
 > PDF of Gaussian distribution

 The PDF curve represents the probability density of the random variable at each point.
-This means that the area under the PDF curve between two points represents the probability of the random variable taking on a value within that range, which is what the above equation says.
+This means that the area under the PDF curve between two points represents the probability of the random variable taking on a value within that range.

 **We can calculate PDF using the following steps**;

-1. Find the probability distribution.

-2. Find the parameters of the distribution.
+1. Find the probability distribution and the parameters of the distribution.

-3. Get the PDF formula for the distribution and calculate.
+2. Get the PDF formula for the distribution and calculate.

 ## Probability Mass Function (PMF)